peywen/SearchGithubUsers/README.md

 # SearchGithubUsers
-Display Github users with avatar by name
+- Display Github users with avatar by name
-Can search users by name
+- Can search users by name

 # Notes
-There are some run-time warnings caused by 3rd-party library, and we can ignore them.
+ - There are some run-time warnings caused by 3rd-party library, and we can ignore them.
-GitHub search API has rate limit, and it's not applied any cache mechanism for now.
+ - Currently app is not applied any cache mechanism for GitHub api rate limit, so it might show toast messages to tell this.

 # 3rd party libraries used in the project
  - SDWebImage